m4ttsch/omscs-notes-notes/operating-systems/processes-and-process-management.md

 The program counter is maintained on a CPU's register while the program is executing.
 Other data related to a current process's state is also stored on CPU registers.

-Another piece of state the defines what a process is doing is the process's stack.
+Another piece of state that defines what a process is doing is the process's stack.
 The top of the stack is defined by the **stack pointer**.

 To maintain all of this useful information for every single process, the operating system maintains a **process control block** or PCB.